ccmaymay/awesome/README.md

 * [`click`](https://click.palletsprojects.com/) helps you build command-line interfaces quickly, requiring much less boilerplate than `argparse` while maintaining plenty of flexibility.
 Beyond parsing command-line arguments and generating help text, click can do things like load configuration options from environment variables when present, prompt the user for text, and output colored text when a terminal is detected.

+## Databases

+* [`redis`](https://redis.io/docs/getting-started/) ([python client library](https://github.com/redis/redis-py)) is an in-memory key-value store.
+It strikes a nice balance between performance, versatility, and ease of use.
+It is easy to install and run locally (from your home directory); it supports data structures like lists, hashes, and sorted sets; if you're using it for a simple key-value cache, it has builtin TTL/expire functionality and a variety of [configuration options for key eviction](https://redis.io/docs/reference/eviction/).
+I've used it in a variety of applications and the main limitation I've come across is that each simple value, list item, hash value, etc. has a max size of 512 MB.

 ## TBA
 * cached-path
 * jsonlines